jamonholmgren/terve-sync/README.md

-# Terve
+# Terve Sync

 _Terve means "hello" in Finnish._

-This is an experimental library by Jamon Holmgren which allows for synchronization of MobX-State-Tree stores (and possibly others in the future) via an Elixir/Phoenix server I'm calling "Terve".
+This is an experimental library by Jamon Holmgren which allows for synchronization of MobX-State-Tree stores (and possibly others in the future) via an Elixir/Phoenix server I'm calling "Terve Server".

 ## Do you need this?